projf/display_controller/README.md

 You can find the list of required modules for each demo in a comment at the top of its file.
 You'll also need suitable constraints, such as those from the Project F [hardware support](https://github.com/projf/hardware-support) repo.

-There are also two simple test cards, which the demo modules can use:
+There are also two test cards, which the demo modules can use:

 * **[test_card](hdl/demo/test_card.v)** - generates a video test card based on provided resolution
 * **[test_card_simple](hdl/demo/test_card_simple.v)** - generates a simple coloured border based on provided resolution